 I recently received a call from Detroit public relations firm Franco who were looking for a Detroit interiors photographer to shoot interior photography at the recently vacated Renaissance Center office space of Deloitte.
 As a result of the COVID pandemic, Deloitte Detroit was reducing the size of their office space and moving to a hybrid work model with many of their employees working at least part-time from home.
-Their beautiful Renaissance Center offices were now empty and new interior photography was needed by Franco’s client CBRE to market to the space which offers great views of Detroit, Lake St. Clair, the Detroit River, and Windsor, Ontario.
+With great views of Detroit, Lake St. Clair, the Detroit River, and Windsor, Ontario, these beautiful Renaissance Center offices were now empty and new interior photography was needed by Franco’s client, CBRE to market to the space.

 I did the interior photography of these offices in 2012 for Turner Construction.
 Turner Detroit had just completed the buildout of several floors for Deloitte and at that time we had to schedule the interior photography for the weekend to avoid disrupting the busy Detroit office.
 With the offices now vacant and an urgent need for new interior photography for marketing, we planned the photo shoot for my next available day the following week.
 The only scheduling requirement would be to capture a few photographs between 7:00 am and 9:00 am on the main floor public space of the General Motors Renaissance Center.
 After that, I would have all day to photograph the now vacant former offices of Deloitte Detroit.